Kyokaz/Kyokaz-s-Toolbox/README.md

 ## Known Issues:
-- There might be some issues with how the add camera button works as it might require you to view the current active camera before adding the next one.
-(This should be already be fixed, but something to keep in mind)
+- Both "Remove All Shot" and "Remove All Cameras" seem to remove every camera in the current collection whether they're marked as a Shot or not.
-- If you receive an error when updating the addon, make sure to disable and remove the addon in the preference setting, restart Blender, and install the addon again.
+- If you received an error when updating the addon, make sure to disable and remove the addon in the preference setting, restart Blender, and install the addon again.
+  This seems to be an issue with how the addon handles class register.

 # How to Install
 1. Download the [latest release](https://github.com/Kyokaz/toggle_default_interpolation/releases)